Michelin-Listed Local Restaurant Near Bang Pae Waterfall

-Peang Prai is a local favourite, and you can tell it also draws a young local crowd from their surprising selection of Phuket craft beers that many Thai people haven’t even heard of, like Bussaba Ex-Weisse, Chalawan Pale Ale, and Chatri IPA.
+Peang Prai is a local favourite, and you can tell from the young Thai crowd that comes here on weekends.
+They also have a surprising selection of Phuket craft beers like Bussaba Ex-Weisse, Chalawan Pale Ale, and Chatri IPA, which most Thais have never heard of.
+A nice touch for a restaurant in the middle of the forest.

 See our full list of Local Thai Restaurants in Phuket